 The Google Pixelbook is trying to prove that the Chromebook design can be used to achieve powerful results, and it mostly manages to succeed on that front.
-A seventh gen i5 processor, 128GB SSD and 8 GB of RAM serve as the core for a pretty strong package at a pretty great price.
+A seventh-gen i5 processor, 128GB SSD for storage and 8 GB of RAM serve as the core for a pretty strong package at a pretty great price.
 Chrome OS may not be the most practical choice for programming, but Google is making a great argument that it can actually be a viable alternative to more traditional operating systems.

 And this laptop sports a design that manages to both be compact and durable.
 The aluminum body is incredibly sturdy, while the display itself is protected by hardy Corning Gorilla Glass.
 There's also customizable backlighting on the keyboard.
 And although it comes with significant safety features, the Pixelbook will never be a pain to lug around.
 It weighs in at less than two and a half pounds.